-I also like to add homemade pita chips to salads, as a crunchy alternative to vegan croutons.
+I also like to add homemade chips to salads, as a crunchy alternative to vegan croutons.
 They go especially well in a Fattoush-style salad.

 Pita bread tends to be vegan.
 But obviously it’s best to read the ingredient label to know for sure.
 The ingredients are usually things like whole wheat flour, water, yeast, and salt.